erasmus-without-paper/ewp-specs-api-omobility-las/README.md

 The details on each of these endpoints are described on separate pages of this API specification (use the links above).

+Implementers also MUST implement a Notification Sender for Learning Agreement objects.
+That means that an EWP host will *try* to deliver notifications to all Outgoing Mobility Learning Agreement CNR APIs implemented throughout the EWP Network whenever related mobility objects are updated.

 Outgoing Mobility Learning Agreements API vs. Outgoing Mobilities API
 ---------------------------------------------------------------------